 medicine like acetaminophen (such as Tylenol) or ibuprofen (such as Advil or

 Motrin) to help with pain and lower your fever.
+Be safe with medicines.
+Read and follow all instructions on the label.
 Do not give aspirin to anyone

 younger than 20.
 It has been linked to Reye syndrome, a serious illness.

 strep throat, it is a good idea to avoid contact with anyone who has a strep

 infection.
 If you are around someone who has strep, wash your hands often.